Fallen Legion: Release history

 The first game in the series, Fallen Legion: Sins of an Empire, was released on July 18, 2017 for PlayStation 4.
 A sequel, Fallen Legion: Flames of Rebellion was released on PlayStation Vita on July 18, 2017, and released on PlayStation 4 on December 12.

 NIS America released Fallen Legion: Rise to Glory on Nintendo Switch on May 29, 2018 in North America and Japan.
 The game was subsequently released in Europe on June 1.
 Fallen Legion: Rise to Glory is a definitive version of the game, which included both Fallen Legion: Sins of an Empire and Fallen Legion: Flames of Rebellion, along with additional content.
 This version of the game includes the option to choose either English or Japanese language options.
+This game was also released on Xbox August 23, 2022.

 Fallen Legion+ was released on Steam for PC on January 5, 2018.
 Fallen Legion+ combined Sins of an Empire and Flames of Rebellion as two separate campaigns in one game.
 In January 2019, Fallen Legion: Flames of Rebellion was released as a free game for PlayStation Plus subscribers.